JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 ```

-where `<TFS server url>` must be replaced with the value specified in the TFS VCS root URL and path properties.
+where `<TFS server url>` must be replaced with the value specified in the Azure DevOps VCS root URL and path properties.
 Example:

 ```Shell